The first was grisknorr:

 I also found this exciting retail opportunity, a wonderfully kitsch box of chocolates, decorated with a picture of Sweden's princess victoria and her fiance Daniel, who are due to be married next month.

-Over half the cost of their lavish wedding (estimated at 2.6 million dollars) will be paid for by
+Over half the cost of their lavish wedding (estimated at 2.6 million dollars) will be paid for by the Swedish tax payer.
+The king has nobley stepped in and picked up the other half.

 I find it amusing that although Sweden is very keen to portray itself as an extremely modern nation state where equality is vital principal, the presence of a monarch seems somewhat of an anacronism.
 Princess Victoria's fiance is apparently an ex-personal trainer, perhaps that's the advertisement for the open society.
 Still he's married well hasn't he?